FrivalszkyP/uvalidator/README.md

     * jquery.uvalidator.skin.ustream.js
     * jquery.uvalidator.messages.js

-Messages not included to any of the packages, because the implementation may differ on different environment (localization).
+Messages not included into most of the packages, because the implementation may differ on different environment (localization).

 ## TODO